UPDATE: Young adults, passengers suffer serious injuries when car bumps house in St. George

 ST. GEORGE — Multiple ambulances were called to Spruce Head Road (Rte 73), in St. George, Friday night after a car full of teenagers and young adults appeared to have overshot a bend in the road and bumped into the corner of a house.

 An ambulance each from St. George, South Thomaston, Thomaston, Rockland, and Warren transported patients to MaineHealth Pen Bay Hospital with varying degrees of injuries and assessments.
+After bringing a patient to the hospital, at least one ambulance company returned to the scene to get another patient.
 Another occupant was picked up from the scene by a private vehicle.

 At approximately 12:05 a.m., May 2, 2026, Knox Regional Communications Center received the report of a vehicle having hit a house at Hambone County Road, which is a small drive at the road’s bend between Spruce Head Road and Village Road.